-We all like to think we’re taking the best care of our dogs.
+We all like to think we’re taking the best care of our Dachshunds.
 I do too.

 But then I learn something different and find out that I could be doing more.
-That I could be making my dog’s life even better.
+That I could be making my Doxie’s life even better.

 While this post was written in December, I am not big on New Years Resolutions becaues I don’t beleive the first of the year is the only time you should make a promise to do something differently.

-I would like pet owners to take this challenge at whatever point during the year they find it.
+I would like dog owners to take this challenge at whatever point during the year they find it.

 Note: I am not a veterinarian.
 I’m just a dog owner trying to improve her dog’s lives and help others do the same.
 Please check with your veterinarian before starting anything new you are not confident with (ex. suplements, exercise).